-HiPipo through its Include Everyone program identifies, analyzes, and promotes trends and innovations in digital financial services (DFS) that have potential impact on financial inclusion in Africa.
-The primary objective is to flag, advocate for and shine a light on impactful and transformative directions in the financial inclusion arena.
+The HiPipo Include Everyone Program enables stakeholders in the financial inclusion ecosystem to collaborate on closing the gaps in access to technology, skills, and the usage of DFS.
+For instance, we offer women the technical and business skills required to succeed in the DFS sector.
+Through this program, we identify, analyze, and promote trends and innovations in digital financial services that have a potential impact on financial inclusion in Africa.
+Our primary objective is to flag, advocate for, and shine a light on impactful and transformative directions in the financial inclusion arena.

 What we do

-- We advocate for Financial Technology to work and to improve the lives of the poor.
+- We advocate for Digital Innovation and Financial Technology to work and to improve the lives of the poor.

 - We advise ecosystem stakeholders about how to best develop DFS Systems that are Pro-Poor by carrying out impact and value assessment studies on various digital financial products and services in Africa.